Jutti: Overview

 It is believed that one of the earliest examples of footwear worn on the Indian subcontinent is a sandal of wood, datable to circa 200 BC.
 During the 3rd and 4th centuries in the Buddhist period, it was quite common to wear strapped sandals and Indian kings wore sandals ornamented with precious jewels.
 Jain literature shows that leather was used for the making of shoes, which protected the toes from getting injured.
 Hides of cows, buffaloes, goats, sheep and other wild animals were used.
-Juttis have gained popularity in the West as well, appreciated for their unique style and craftsmanship.